Shaikh-Farooque-ops/JavaFundamentalsMiniProject/README.md

 Welcome to the **Java Fundamentals Playground** — a curated collection of beginner-friendly mini projects designed to strengthen your core Java skills, one logic at a time.

-These projects are crafted **without any OOP concepts** to help you master the **real foundation of Java** — variables, conditions, loops, arrays, and I/O. Perfect for those just starting their journey in programming.
+These projects are crafted **without any OOP concepts** to help you master the **real foundation of Java** — variables, conditions, loops, arrays.
+Perfect for those just starting their journey in programming.

 ---